nelusnegur/nelusnegur.github.io/_posts/2022-03-31-why-b-tree-is-so-widely-used-in-databases.md

 <hr>

-[^1]: These latency numbers are taken from a presentation, named *Software engineering advice from building large-scale distributed systems* ([slide 13](https://static.googleusercontent.com/media/research.google.com/en//people/jeff/stanford-295-talk.pdf)), given by Jeff Dean, a Google Fellow.
+[^1]: These latency numbers are taken from a presentation, named *Software engineering advice from building large-scale distributed systems* ([13th slide](https://static.googleusercontent.com/media/research.google.com/en//people/jeff/stanford-295-talk.pdf)), given by Jeff Dean, a Google Fellow.
 They are sufficiently accurate to show the latency difference between the main and secondary memory.
 Originally many of these numbers were presented by Peter Norvig [here](http://norvig.com/21-days.html#answers).
 An interactive visualization of the evolution of latency numbers over years could be found [here](https://colin-scott.github.io/personal_website/research/interactive_latency.html).
 [^2]: The mathematical expressions describing the ordering of elements in a B-tree and its height are taken from the *Organization and maintenance of large ordered indices* paper written by the Rudolf Bayer and Edward McCreight in 1970.
 I highly recommend reading it.
 It describes in great detail the B-tree along with benchmarks assessing its performance.
 [^3]: In 1977, Rudolf Bayer and Karl Unterauer published a new paper, named *Prefix B-trees*, introducing the idea of a prefix B-tree.